bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ###Step 3: Seeding the System

 Now that we have a set of intents and entities defined, the next step is to provide some more examples of utterances that illustrate these concepts.
 Click on the **New Utterances** tab at the top of the screen.
-Type "Book a flight to africa" into the entry box and hit enter.
-You will see a dropdown box showing the possible intents.
+Type "Book a flight to africa" into the entry box and hit **Enter**.
+You will see a drop-down box showing the possible intents.
 Select "BookFlight" and note that "africa" is the location of the flight destinations we want.
-Click on "africa" and then select "Location" from the dropdown box.
-Click on "Location", and you'll see the word "Africa" highlighted in yellow, indicating that you've labeled the word "Africae" as a "Location".
-Choose whether it is a ToLocation or FromLocation, then click **Submit** to submit this label.
+Click on "africa" and then select "Location" from the drop-down box.
+Click on "Location", and you'll see the word "Africa" highlighted in yellow, indicating that you've labeled the word "Africa" as a "Location".
+Choose whether it is a "ToLocation" or "FromLocation", then click **Submit** to submit this label.

 The system needs to be seeded with several examples of each intent, and several examples of each entity.
 As an example of a **None** intent, enter "I like chocolate cake".
 Now think of several more examples of each intent, and enter them.